raspberrypilearning/secret-agent-chat/worksheet.md

 In this resource you will learn how to send secret messages using a technique called the One-time pad.

 When you're a secret agent, sending messages to your friends can be a tricky business.
-If the message is seen by you adversaries they'll know what you're upto.
+If the message is seen by your adversaries they'll know what you're up to, and you could be in trouble.

-Cyrptography is a way of disguising the contents of your message, to make it harder for you adversaries to read.
-One of the first forms of cryptography was used by the Roman emperor, Julius Ceasar, and is now called the Ceasar Cipher.
+Cryptography is a way of disguising the contents of your message, to make it harder for you adversaries to read.
+One of the first forms of cryptography was used by the Roman emperor, Julius Caesar, and is now called the *Caesar Cipher*.

 Imagine Alice wants to send a secret message to Bob, without Eve knowing what the message says.
 Alice first picks a **key**.
 This will be a number, `3` for instance.
 Alice then tells Bob the key.